-There is reason to ask whether three things-- natural human loyalty to co-workers, concern over job security, and the stigma of being considered a “snitch”—would prevent such a policy from succeeding.
+There is reason to ask whether three things-- natural human loyalty to co-workers, concern over job security, and the stigma of being considered a “snitch”--would prevent such a policy from succeeding.

+The first two of these issues--loyalty and security-- are easily addressed.
 In the public sector, loyalty to the public must always trump personal loyalties.
 Anyone who cannot abide by that tenet does not belong in public service.

-We in South Florida may be burdened with more than our share of corruption, but thankfully, we do not live under an oppressive dictatorial regime.
+Understandably, many in South Florida who have suffered under corrupt regimes that relied on their own snitches to persecute innocent people, might hesitate to sign up for that role.
+But we do not live under a dictatorial regime.
 We have enough control over our public institutions to impose reasonable requirements on those who lead and serve us.

 It is vital that public servants supply the conscience that responds to public concern about the integrity of government.
-A realistic honor code requiring them to report corrupt activity would be an important step in making that happen.
+A realistic honor code requiring them to report corrupt activity would be an important step toward making that happen.

 Joseph M. Centorino